Independent advocacy

 A Care Act advocate can support people with their social care assessment, support planning and review, and concerns with safeguarding if the person has a substantial difficulty communicating.
 This could be if you:

-3. do not have an ‘appropriate person’ who can speak up for you.
-An appropriate person is someone you choose, who isn’t already providing care and support to you, and isn’t involved in any allegations of abuse or neglect towards you.
+• do not have an ‘appropriate person’ who can speak up for you.
+An appropriate person is someone you choose, who is not already providing care and support to you, and is not involved in any allegations of abuse or neglect towards you.

-We can refer you to a Care Act Advocate who can help you put your views across or speak up on your behalf.
+We can refer you to a Care Act Advocate who can help you put your views across or speak up for you.
 You need to be eligible for East Sussex County Council funded services for this to happen.

 Independent mental health advocates